Outreach Programs

 Beaks, Bubbles, & Burrows

-Discover the many unique adaptations that allow Alaska's beautiful diving seabirds to master both sea and sky.
-Students review these adaptations by building their very own tufted puffin with clay.
+Discover the many unique adaptations that allow Alaska’s beautiful diving seabirds to inhabit both sea and sky.
+Become a seabird traveling from ocean to coast, then build your very own clay puffin to take home!

 Marine Mammal Adaptations